Tandem Philanthropies

 What They Don't Fund

 As a private foundation with an invitation-only grantmaking model, Tandem Philanthropies does not accept unsolicited applications.
-Organizations outside their preselected network and focus areas should not expect to receive funding.
+Organisations outside their preselected network and focus areas should not expect to receive funding.

 Governance and Leadership